 The Government confirmed in the Guidance that “HM Treasury will bring forward proposals at pace to tackle unjustified exit payments”.
 We understand that MHCLG plans to introduce further changes to exit payments following the recent MHCLG consultation on reforming local government exit pay.
 MHCLG has confirmed that it will consult again on further reforms to exit payments before any changes are made.

-The Government has not confirmed when the exit cap or further reforms will be introduced, although we think it is unlikely to happen in the next few months due to the changes necessary to legislation.
+The Government has not confirmed when the exit cap or further reforms will be introduced, although we think it is unlikely to happen in the next few months due to the time it will take to consult and make changes to legislation.

 Public sector employers planning future workforce reform will need to be aware that: